DavidSchirduan/DavidSchirduan.github.io/_posts/2022-09-03-KarthLoveMothership.md

 3. **Keep Combat Simple.** When I first played Mothership I ran combat like other games; enemies take turns and deal damage, players take turns and deal damage, etc. But that is not only dull, it will kill your players VERY quickly.
 Instead simply describe what will happen if the players do nothing.
 Then give each player a turn to try and prevent that outcome.
 I'll give an example for this one:

 > GM: "The sandsquid charges towards you.
-It will eat Bieffe, and rip your speeder in half.
+It will eat Bieffe and rip your speeder in half.
 What do you do?"

 Then the players can each take a turn in any order to try and prevent that.
 "I shoot it in the eyes as someone else swings the skiff to the side."
 This keeps combat from just being damage back and forth, encouraging players to find solutions rather than just die rolls.
-It also means that ~~if~~ when they fail the consequences can be severe; you hardly need damage rolls, just describe what happens.
+It also means that ~~if~~ when they fail the consequences can be severe.
+You hardly need damage rolls, just describe what happens.

 ## The Legend of Bieffe